Kannedhirey Thondrinal: Plot

 Vasanth is the son of a prominent industrialist in Coimbatore.
 He enrolls in an engineering college in Chennai, where he butts heads with Shankar, a short-tempered and somewhat violent senior.
 Their animosity persists, but after Vasanth helps Shankar fight off a bunch of ruffians, they become best friends.
 Vasanth proves to be a calming influence on Shankar, who is impressed by Vasanth's humility, in spite of his vast wealth.

 Shankar's family is something of a puzzle to Vasanth: upon receiving an invite to Shankar's house, Vasanth overhears Shankar's mother asking him why he invited visitors over.
 The cold reception upsets Vasanth, who makes up an excuse to leave to an embarrassed Shankar.
 In due course, Shankar's mother understands Vasanth's good nature and becomes very affectionate towards him.

 In a side story, Vasanth chances upon a girl in the Coimbatore railway station one day.
-Smitten, he chases her and while she seems disinterested, he persists in his affections, eventually landing up in jail for eve-teasing after a misunderstanding with the police relating to their relationship, which she doesn't attempt to clear.
-The twist - the girl is revealed to be Priya, Shankar's younger sister, who in the face of Vasanth's decency upon his release - he doesn't reveal anything about her role in his imprisonment to Shankar or his mother, and withdraws from her life - discovers that she loves him too.
+Smitten, he chases her and while she seems uninterested, he persists in his affections, eventually landing up in jail for eve-teasing after a misunderstanding with the police relating to their relationship, which she does not attempt to clear.
+The twist – the girl is revealed to be Priya, Shankar's younger sister, who in the face of Vasanth's decency upon his release – he does not reveal anything about her role in his imprisonment to Shankar or his mother, and withdraws from her life – discovers that she loves him too.
 They make up, but before they announce their love to their families, Shankar tells Vasanth about an act of treachery committed by one of his closest friends against his family.